Fastest-Rising Girl Names 2024

-What are girl names are rising the fastest and the furthest on the US name popularity list for 2022 into 2023?
+What girl names are rising the fastest and the furthest on the US name popularity list?

-All the fastest-rising girl names on the list are here.
-Note that the Social Security Administration issues the official baby name count for the US more than a year later, so 2022 is the most recent year counted.
+The fastest-rising girl names on the list are here, including all names that rose at least 20 places from 2023 to 2024.
+Note that the Social Security Administration issues the official baby name count for the US more than a year later, so 2024 is the most recent year counted.

-Some of these fast-moving names for girls already rank the official Top 1000 and some are much more rare.
+All of these fast-moving names for girls rank among the official Top 1000 girl names, though many have until recently been quite rare and may be new to you.
 What they have in common is that they're hot right now.

 Origin: